clarin-eric/fcs-sru-aggregator/README.md

 There is also an Endpoint developer's tutorial available.

 # Building
-To build the FCS Aggregator you need a few simple steps (if you have not changed anything just skip to step 3):
+To build the FCS Aggregator you need a few simple steps (if you have not changed anything just skip to step 2):
-1. `./build.sh --bower`
+1. `./build.sh --npm`
-1. `npm install`
 1. `./build.sh --jar`

 The frontend (React) and backend (jersey servlet) are then built using node and maven.